 [ANALYSIS, OPINION, NOTES & TUNES]

 [Welcome to another edition of TNnT which is short for “Tick’s Notes & Tunes”, where we start with “Notes” of interest on various, usually important, topics which are followed by “Tunes” which is the transcript of a fictional short wave radio transmission from where and when we do not know.
+We start this edition with a Note on what is needed if democracy is to survive and then get down with our fictional radio broadcast complete with some links to great tunes.

 WARNING: Those who are underage, squeamish and/or insist on political correctness might want to consider another blog, vlog or other reading material.